Application for the Liberty Run is closed! Thank you to all of our Applicants!

 The Midwest Horse Fair is constantly striving to provide quality entertainment opportunities to both horse owners and those who just love horses.
-The Liberty Presentations are a wonderful way to share not only the beauty of the horse, but also showcase the fun, free spirit of each individual equine.
+The Liberty Run is a wonderful way to share not only the beauty of the horse, but also showcase the fun, free spirit of each individual equine.
 This is a great opportunity to spotlight your magnificent horse, its breed and talents with Midwest Horse Fair attendees.

 - Applicants who did not participate in Liberty at the previous year's Midwest Horse Fair are required to submit video.